Moonofweisheng/wot-design-uni/docs/en-US/component/icon.md

 ## Custom Icon

-Wot Design Uni allows you to use custom icons in two ways:
+Wot UI allows you to use custom icons in two ways:

 ### 1. Using Custom Font Icons